 Many students go on to do further training – in law, postgraduate literary studies, teacher training, and development studies.

-Careers advice and training are built into the student experience of literary studies at the University of Brighton, with targeted workshops in years 1 and 2 and an annual Employability Event, jointly hosted between Brighton University Careers Service and the Faculty of Arts at Falmer, offering meetings with local and national employers, advice sessions, presentations by ex-graduates, and more formal speaker events.
+Careers advice and training are built into the student experience of literary studies at the University of Brighton, with targeted workshops in years 1 and 2 and an annual Employability Event, jointly hosted between Brighton University Careers Service and the College of Arts and Humanities at Falmer, offering meetings with local and national employers, advice sessions, presentations by ex-graduates, and more formal speaker events.
 Brighton university literature alumni are keen to offer advice and support to current undergraduates.
 Our flagship module Literature in Practice in year two provides students with a semester-long module in which to both gain experience in a relevant workplace environment and reflect on how the skills developed on their degree can be honed to enhance their future work and life prospects.

-WWL supports communities and students and promotes ideas of inclusivity, creativity, well-being and good citizenship using the values of the University of Brighton Faculty of Arts.
+WWL supports communities and students and promotes ideas of inclusivity, creativity, well-being and good citizenship using the values of the University of Brighton College of Arts and Humanities.

 “The best teaching I've ever had and the main reason for loving my course. ”